nelson-perez-mastery/dictionary-definitions/README.md

 # dictionary-definitions
-Dictionary Definition NodeJS app test CRUD operations of in memory vs from database
+Dictionary Definition NodeJS app test CRUD operations of in memory "db" with in-memory "search"